 What is a Database Administrator (DBA)?

-A Database Administrator (DBA) is an information technician, who is responsible for understanding and managing the overall database environment as well as to ensure that an organization’s database and its related applications operate functionally and efficiently.
+The Database Administrator (DBA) is a data specialist responsible for understanding and managing the overall database environment as well as ensuring that an organization’s database and its related applications run smoothly.
 They build and maintain databases that are compatible with their companies’ requirements.
-These information technology (IT) specialists administer database updates, storage, security, and troubleshooting.
+It is their responsibility to update databases, store them, protect them, and troubleshoot their problems.

 Database Administrators (DBAs) use specialized software to store and organize data.
-They manage the development of a company’s databases to keep important data available only to users with authorized access.
-A Database Administrator provides secure access to databases and manages backup solutions to prevent loss of data in case a system fails.
+They manage the development of a company’s databases to keep key data available only to authorized users.
+A Database Administrator provides secure access to databases and manages backup solutions to prevent loss of data in case of a system failure.

 Additional responsibilities of a Database Administrator may include:

 - Restore/backup lost data

 - Merging of old databases

 Furthermore, Database Administrators (DBAs) develop, install, test, troubleshoot, and maintain the vast data systems inside the organizations that store information.
 Database developers work on commercial or e-commerce websites.
 They develop and secure network structures that store and return information based on Internet queries.

 Well, it takes about two to seven years to become an entry-level Database Administrator (DBA).
 However, if you succeed to get your first job as a Database Administrator (DBA), it should not take more than three years before you can develop any sort of competency as an expert Database Administrator (DBA).

 Database Administrators (DBAs) are among the five highest-paying IT careers.
 In general, they earn more than network systems, data communication analysts, and telecommunication specialists.
 We have listed state-wise database administrator salaries here.